 - i.
 Timber sale of timber logs and related timber products and holding of timber concession and tree plantation. - ii.
 Automotive sale and distribution of motor vehicles and provision of related services. - iii.
 Property development and construction of property. - iv.
+EV Division Rental of luxury EV motor vehicles. - v.
 Other involved in Group-level corporate services and investment holding activity.